 - Since your students are multiplying by 10 have them draw 10 circles and place five hundredths in each circle.

-- Finally, your students figure out how many cubes they now have in all.
+- Finally, your students will figure out how many cubes they now have in total.

-I’ve provided an interactive notebook to help you teach Multiplying 10 vs .10 .
+I’ve provided a free interactive notebook to help you teach multiplying 10 vs .10.

 - Simply begin by printing off the free printable

-- Next cut both the around the square and glue the four middle squares into an interactive notebook
+- Next cut the printable squares and glue the four middle squares into an interactive notebook

 - Next cut on the line in between the two squares

 - Have them color in 3/10 and 3/100 on two different flats.
 Glue the 3/10 flat on the top left tab and the 3/100 on the top right tab.

 - Have your students open up the tabs and follow the instructions.

 Worksheet on Multiplication of Decimals